Synonym(s)

 LocalizationThis section has been translated automatically.

-Back of the hands, palms and soles, neck, face and neck, extensor sides of the upper extremity; grouped in the area of the elbow, rarely the knee.
-The trunk may also be affected (see Fig.).
-Mild (usually oral) mucosal involvement (lips, buccal mucosa and tongue) in about 50% of cases.
+EM minoravriante: back of the hands, palms and soles of the feet, neck, face and neck, extensor sides of the upper extremity; grouped in the elbow area, more rarely the knee.
+The trunk can also be affected (see Fig.).

 Clinical featuresThis section has been translated automatically.